larryease2/LITA-EXCEL-Project-Documentation/README.md

  ---

-### Case Study Two
+## Case Study Two

 The company staff of Just Vacated Limited entered some Data for analysis but it was not correctly inputted.

 ### Project Overview

- In real life scenario, sometimes the data we get will come out in some dirty formats.
+ In real-life scenarios, sometimes the data we get will come out in some dirty formats.
 This project seeks to give an insight into the value of data cleaning in Data analysis.
 Data cleaning ensures accuracy, consistency and reliability of data.

  ### Data Collected
 The dataset includes the following key columns: